Report: Donald Trump Plans To Ask American Taxpayers To Foot Bill For Border Wall

 Donald Trump and his Republican-backed Congress are rumored to be weighing the idea of having American taxpayers foot the estimated $14 billion bill for his long-proposed wall along the Mexican border.

 Trump made boasts guaranteeing that he would force the Mexican government to pay for the wall during his upset campaign win over Democratic nominee Hillary Clinton a staple of his platform.
-But now several media outlets are reporting representatives of the president-elect have privately told Republican lawmakers that they hope to use a Bush-era tax law and the support of the GOP backed legislature to get the job done.
+But now, several media outlets are reporting representatives of the president-elect have privately told Republican lawmakers that they hope to use a Bush-era tax law and the support of the GOP-backed legislature to get the job done.

 Reportedly, the plan calls for cloaking the expenditure into a must-pass spending bill.